Companyia Elèctrica Dharma: Brazil, January 2001

 They performed at the biggest festival in the world, with a total audience of around one million people.

 They had been invited by Carlos de Andrade, owner of Visom Digital, a Brazilian-based record company, and a promoter who had discovered them at a WOMEX in Germany and decided to publish two compilations of their work in Brazil.

-Memphis (2007-2008)
+Memphis (2007–2008)

-They played in Memphis (Tennessee- US) by the River Mississippi.
+They played in Memphis (Tennessee- US) by the Mississippi River.

 There they put on two concerts in 2007 and 2008, as part of the Memphis In May International Festival.

 Mali 2008

 Dharma were invited to play in Africa for a second time at the Festival Au Desert in Mali.

 They started a collaboration with the Tamasheq group Imarhane.

 It was a highly prestigious festival in the World Music style.
 It was held in the middle of the desert.
 The camp was huge and full of tents (haimas) divided into different camp areas accordinbg to nationality: French, Americans, etc. And the stage in the middle.